 LLP Limited liability.
 Depends on finding an interested Local authority will be required Land cannot be gifted to the

+Limited hability.
+1

-Emited hability. private sector partner.
+including private sector partner.
 If there is to tender for the joint venture entity for nil consideration if it is

-including - -

 private Separate legal personality. sufficient private sector interest, partner if they are to provide then subsequently used for

 sector there may be no need for local goods or carry out works or commercial purposes

 member Ring-fencing of risk. authority involvement. services.

 The local authority would need

 Can grant private residential to act as an investor and seek

 tenancies. some form of repayment or

 return for the contribution of

 Tax transparent i.e. members land in order to ensure subsidy

 responsible for tax of profits compliance

-passed up from the LLP to them compliance
+passed up from the LLP to them Compilative

 - the local authority would Reliance on German land

 -

 benefit from its tax exempt development scheme

 status.
 (SA.36346) would permit the

 local authority to improve the

 condition of the site without

 Subsidy constraints, so long as

 the JV partner had not been

 identified at the time of the

 works.

 Examples

-T, T, T,

-National Housing Trust (rent and then sale) is a similar model but in cludes a third member (SFT) This has been widely used.
-The

 National Housing Trust (rent and then sale) is a similar model, but includes a third member (SFT).
-This has been widely used .
+This has been widely used.
 The combination of rent and then sale has led to some criticism as tenant's homes are sold whether they can afford to purchase or not.

-combination of rent and then sale has led to some entreism as tenant's nomes are sold whether they can arrord to purchase of not.
+combination of fent and then safe has led to some circles in as tenant's nomes are sold whether they can afford to purchase of not.

 LLP with Limited liability.
 Lacks benefit of private sector Entity will be required to comply Land cannot be gifted to the

 only public financial input and expertise. with procurement regulations entity for nil consideration if it is